Frequently Asked Questions

 Each patient varies greatly in how and where the disease impacts them.
 The majority of cryoglobulinemia patients will not be in a wheelchair full time.

+However there are some who will use one at least temporarily during a flare up of symptoms, due to the extreme fatigue the disease can cause and a few that will remain in one either from cryoglobulinemia or the damage done by another disease that is typically associated with cryoglobulinemia.
 At this time there is no cure.
 There is hope for those with certain underlying diseases that cryoglobulinemia is associated with, such as Hepatitis C and certain cancers because when the treatment for these conditions is accomplished, it can put that condition into remission and it can sometimes do the same for the cryoglobulinemia.
 For those with other related diseases and conditions, partial remissions can occur with proper treatment and prevention.

 3. What is Raynaud's phenomenon?
 In Raynaud's, the flow of blood to the hands and feet can drop, causing pain and the color to become pale, then bluish or red.
 Cold temperatures or stress can set off an episode.
 Many people with cryoglobulinemia has Raynaud's and that is why we say stress and cold temperatures can cause a cryo flare up. these two conditions make dealing with and overcoming cryo difficult.